 P.S.
 I’m now on Patreon, where you can help support my work starting at $5 per month.
 Be sure to check out my new website, bornfromthedark.com, where I publish news and details about projects under the name Born from the Dark, a DIY media group.
-Current projects include the podcast Voices from the Dark and the independent film in development What She Tells Herself.
+Current projects include the podcast Voices from the Dark (episodes available now) and the independent film in development What She Tells Herself.

 Now, Read My Short Stories

 Two old friends, who care deeply for each other, catch up over dinner and discuss their drastically different views on what it means to be happy.